Waka (Diamond Platnumz song)

 "Waka", is a song by Tanzanian bongo flava recording artist and dancer Diamond Platnumz, featuring American rapper Rick Ross.
 The song was made available for streaming and digital download on iTunes and various online music platforms on 1 December 2017.
-"Waka" is an Afropop song produced by Laizer.
+"Waka" is an Afropop song produced by Lizer.

 Background and release

 Waka was written by Diamond Platnumz and produced by Laizer under the label WCB Wasafi (Wasafi Classic Baby).

 Music video

 The music video for "Waka" was released on Dec 7, 2017 through Diamond Platnumz's official YouTube account.
 The video was shot and directed by Nigerian Director, Moe Musa in Miami, Florida (United States of America).